Pike Rovers F.C.

-Pike Rovers F.C. is an Irish association football club based in Southill, Limerick.
+Pike Rovers Football Club is an Irish association football club based in Southill, Limerick.
 The club plays at Crossagalla and their senior men's team competes in the Limerick & District League.
 They have previously played in the Munster Senior League.
 During their history Pike Rovers have also entered teams in the FAI Cup, the FAI Intermediate Cup, the FAI Junior Cup and the FAI Youth Cup.
 They have been finalists in the latter three cup competitions.